 While introducing solid baby food, be on the lookout for foods that can aggravate baby gas.
 If your little one doesn’t have enough good bacteria in his gut, he might have a hard time digesting high-fructose fruits or starchy vegetables—like apples, pears, yams, and carrots, says Hoberman.
 Instead, opt for fruits that are lower in fructose, like apricots, bananas and peaches; or less-starchy vegetables like baby corn, squash, and spinach.

 Among the many breastfeeding benefits is that the proteins in breast milk are easier for your baby to digest compared to the proteins in formula, helping to minimize baby gas.
 Take it a step further by avoiding potentially gas-producing foods in your own diet, like dairy products containing lactose, Hoberman says.
-If you feed your baby formula, pick one that’ll be gentle on his tummy, like Similac Sensitive for Fussiness and Gas.
+If you feed your baby formula, pick one that’ll be gentle on his tummy.

 Use a probiotic